Keeping Hermit or Crazy Crabs® as Pets

 FOOD & WATER

 Hermit crabs live in the discarded shells of other creatures.
 As they grow they leave their old shell and find another to call home.
 Always leave a few spare shells in the tanks for them to move in to but ensure that they are only about a 1/3 larger than the old one.
 Don’t try forcing a crab out of its shell as it will only change houses when it is ready to.
-Sterilize the shells first by boiling, before putting them in the tank for your crab.
+Sterilize the shells first by boiling them before being placed in the tank for your crab.